TheOfficialFloW/VitaShell/README.md

 Be sure you pull request your customized design or language file there.

 ### Changelog X ###
+- Added possibility to use specific background for file browser, hex editor, text editor, photo viewer.
 - Added file icon by littlebalup.
 - Added charging battery icon by ribbid987.
 - Added sfo reader by theorywrong.